HackyHour/Wuerzburg/index.md

 You can come without registration but feel free to join the discussion in the [pad](https://go.uniwue.de/hackyhour-pad) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.

+## Regular re-evaluation

+It is time to re-evaluate this schedule.
+Here is a poll to vote for future start time and week day: https://terminplaner4.dfn.de/gEaqGnisuKOgga9b
+Everyone who plans to come to the HackyHour (at least from time to time) in the future, is welcome to participate in the poll.
+Results of the poll are discussed in the July HackyHour.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.